What is the Copenhagen Bioscience PhD Programme?

 How do I join?

 Up to sixteen students are recruited annually for enrolment in September.
 For students to be enrolled in September 2018, the system should be open for applications from October to December 2017.
 Prospective students must apply to the Novo Nordisk Foundation by completing the application form on their website and providing all requested documents.
 Applicants apply to the Novo Nordisk Foundation for funding, and select one of the Research Centers in the application.
 If an applicant is successful, they are then employed at the Research Center they applied to, and at the University that Research Center is embedded at (either the University of Copenhagen (CPR, DanStem, CBMR) or the Technical University of Denmark (CFB).
-Students do not decide upon their supervisor until after they have completed the rotation projects, but applicants can select up to three supervisors of interest in the application form.
+Students do not decide upon their supervisor until after they have completed the rotation projects, but applicants can indicate the research topics and/or supervisors that interest them in the application form.

 Am I eligible?